jpsi-0895/jpseks/eksctl.md

 That means, AWS runs the master nodes, and you run the worker nodes.

 AWS runs three master nodes in three availability zones in your selected region.

+### The application is made of two parts:

+A front-end written in Node.js and Express.
+A MongoDB to persist the data.

+While it might not seem a lot, if you forget to delete your cluster, it could add up quickly.

+That's why you should always delete your Amazon EKS cluster when you don't need it anymore.

+You can do this conveniently with eksctl:

+> eksctl delete cluster --region=eu-west-2 --name=knote